Can I import a manuscript I wrote elsewhere?

 - Click New book.

-- Drag and drop your
+- Upload your

-- Click Import & detect chapters.
+- Click Import & detect chapters, where prompted.

-What happens during the Word import?
+What happens during import?

-- Read and import the text from your file
+- Read the manuscript file

-- Detect possible chapters using your document headings
+- Detect possible chapters automatically

 - Split the manuscript into editable chapters